mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/quick-start/index.md

 To download the package, follow these steps:

-1. Contact your account representative or [konvoy-beta@mesosphere.com](mailto:konvoy-beta@mesosphere.com) to get the latest release of Konvoy.

-1. Download the tarball to your local Downloads directory.
+1. [Download][download-link] the tarball to your local Downloads directory.

     For example, if you are installing on macOS, download the compressed archive to the default `~/Downloads` directory.